xantronix/Archive-Tar-Builder/README.md

         When set, symlinks encountered while archiving are followed.

+    - `gnu_extensions`

+        When set, support for arbitrarily long pathnames is enabled using the GNU LongLink format.

 # FILE PATH MATCHING

 File path matching facilities exist to control, based on filenames and patterns,